vananhngt/data-analyst-portfolio/README.md

 #### Organizational Communication Network Analysis

-- **Goal:**  To identify the leaders and opinion-makers within a student cohort.
+- **Goal:**  Identify the leaders and opinion-makers within a student cohort.

 - **Description:**  Based on email exchange data, two directed networks were constructed: one representing messages sent and the other representing messages received.
 The analysis aimed to distinguish individuals who actively initiate communication (opinion-makers) from those who are frequently contacted (leaders), while also uncovering deeper structural insights into the cohort’s communication dynamics.